etiennebr/rstdocs/Applications/Geometry/ConvertSensorToGeoPoint.rst

 - **Main town near the coordinates computed:** Nearest main town of the computed geographic point.

-- **Country of the image:** Country of the input image
+- **Country of the image:** Country of the input image.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------